 When the ham is cooked through, take it out and transfer onto a cutting board.
 Dice the potatoes and throw them in the meat stock.
 Add the bay leaves, peeled and crushed garlic and stir well.
 Bring to the boil and cook until the potatoes are soft.
 Season to taste with salt and black pepper.

 Meanwhile, put 1 heaped tablespoon of fine flour into the bowl with the milk and mix well until smooth.
 Pour this milky mixture into the cooled bacon roux, add the paprika and stir well.
 Transfer into the simmering potatoes and bring to the boil.
-The soup will have thickened by now, so take it out of the heat and stir in the sugar and white vinegar.
+The soup will have thickened by now, so take it off the heat and stir in the sugar and white vinegar.
 Serve hot with slices of fresh bread and chopped cooked ham, if preferred.

 As you can see from the pictures above, I used a chilli pepper to spice up the soup, because my family like a little more heat in their food.